 On every “Booking” product you can choose between two different booking methods, with or without confirmation request from the admin.

-In order to do this, you can activate or deactivate “Request confirmation” that you find in the product options.
+In order to do this, you can activate or deactivate “Confirmation required” that you find in the product options.

 - With confirmation request: Once the booking form is filled in, users can simply send a booking request.
 Only upon receiving admin approval they will be able to purchase the product and then actually complete the booking process.